prabuw/prabuw.com-old/content/kitchen/nicose-tuna-sandwich.md

     - Slice the rolls in half.
     - Put the pan on medium heat.
     - Wait till the eggs are nearly done first ~ 2 minute before it is ready.
-    - Place the inside of the halve bread roll down.
-    - 30 seconds should be enough to toast it.
+    - Toast the halved bread rolls ~ 30s should be enough.

 6. Take the eggs and let them cool.
 7. Take toasted bread rolls and apply the spread on both halves — be generous.